gedanziger/intro-blockchain-development/class-4.md

 ### Smart Contracts

 While cryptocurrencies have signed transactions that another party can verify, Ethereum makes use of a signed set of instructions that reflect a change to a shared state on the Ethereum virtual machine.
 In short, Ethereum allows many parties to verify the same pattern of changes to a program in code, and replicate those changes on any machine.
-This lets users run a program in a predictable manner on any computer, not just their own.
+This lets users run a program in a predictable manner on any computer, not just their own. {For example, ...}

 The sets of instructions to execute are sent through transactions, in a similar manner to bitcoin.
 In Ethereum, this lets a user define much more complicated logic than through the scripting language signed to bitcoin transactions.
-The Ethereum Virtual Machine (EVM) that runs these programs is Turing complete, so we can represent any set of states or write a program on it if necessary.
+The Ethereum Virtual Machine (EVM) that runs these programs is [Turing](https://www.cs.virginia.edu/~robins/Turing_Paper_1936.pdf) [complete](https://en.wikipedia.org/wiki/Turing_completeness), so we can represent any set of states or write a program on it if necessary.

 ### Why are smart contracts important?